10-Day Finland Winter Itinerary: Lapland, Helsinki and Tallinn

 • The Christmas market

-Since it was New Year’s Eve, we returned to Helsinki for the celebrations—amazing vibes!
+This was New Year's Eve, so we headed back to Helsinki for the celebrations — the atmosphere was fantastic.

 Tallinn